-- 1. All referrals must be in writing.
+1. All referrals must be in writing.
 Students may be referred to the special education evaluation team for reasons including failure to pass a hearing or vision screening, unsatisfactory performance on group achievement tests or assessments, multiple academic and/or behavioral warnings, or repeated failure of one or more subjects.
-Forms for referral are also available in the guidance and special education offices. - 2.
-Either the student's teacher or School Counselor should complete the educational history section of the referral. - 3.
-All referrals must have the Principal's signature.
-This will insure that the Principal is aware of high-risk children in the building.
-The Principal may screen the referrals and provide appropriate intervention to help a child in the regular education setting. - 4.
-All referrals should be submitted to a building Case Manager. - 5.
-Documentation of the student's vision, hearing, and other health status should be submitted with the referral. - 6.
+Forms for referral are also available in the Counseling and special education offices.

+- 2. Either the student's teacher or School Counselor should complete the educational history section of the referral. - 3.
+All referrals should be submitted to the District Special Educational Director. - 4.
 All schools and social service agencies within the School District's jurisdiction shall be advised annually of the district's responsibility to identify and evaluate all students who may have an educational disability.
 Referrals from schools and agencies shall be forwarded to the special education evaluation team for further evaluation.